Skip to content

 • Every Claude Code run becomes one attempt — prompt, files, status, output, and commits stay linked.

-• You can inspect, discard, rebase, or promote an attempt with normal Git concepts.
+• You can inspect, recover, rebase, or apply an attempt with normal Git concepts.

 • A repo-local memory layer surfaces what previous Claude runs already tried.